ainulakif/website/README.md

 - useSearchParams build issues
   - ⚠ Entire page "/update-prompt" deopted into client-side rendering due to "useSearchParams()"

-- Implement View other profiles

-  - Create new dynamic [id] folder in profile
-  - by fetching POST from different users

 - Refactor CSS

 >The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/),